 If you happen to be a Hollywood celebrity, chances are there’ll be a host of magazines queuing up to pay for your wedding.

-However, for most couples getting married in the UK today, a £17,000 bill — the average cost of a wedding — could be enough to give you second thoughts.
+However, for most couples getting married in the UK today, a £17,000+ bill — the average cost of a wedding — could be enough to give you second thoughts.

 Money can’t buy you love, but it can certainly help along the way.
 Nevertheless, couples on a tight budget need not despair — your big day doesn’t have to leave you in debt for the rest of your life.
 Here are some tips to cut costs on all elements of your wedding.

 Think carefully about how many people you want to invite.
 In the initial excitement of planning your wedding you’re likely to come up with a list of hundreds of people, so it’s a good idea to trim this list down, perhaps only inviting the closest family and friends so as not to offend anyone.

 While the traditional flowing white wedding dress still remains popular, nowadays it can be just as fashionable to get married in a smart suit or dress which you can wear again on other occasions.
 Alternatively, if your heart is set on a fairytale gown, you can hire your dress instead of buying it, and ask the bridesmaids to pay for their own outfits.
 Dresses for children can be picked up from department stores for under £20.

-Groom - Many suit hire companies run special offers, such as four suits for the price of three.
+Many suit hire companies run special offers, such as four suits for the price of three.
 Again, you can ask the best man and ushers to pay for their own suits.

-Photography - There’s no need to hire a professional photographer; just find a friend who’s handy with a camera.
+There’s no need to hire a professional wedding photographer; just find a friend who’s handy with a camera.
 The same applies if you want a wedding video, though it often helps if you hire the camcorder early and allow your cameraperson plenty of time to practice before the big day.

-Rings - Rings can be one of the most expensive elements of a wedding, but by shopping around you can pick up some bargains, with simple gold bands costing under £50 for a pair.
+Wedding rings can be one of the most expensive elements of a wedding, but by shopping around you can pick up some bargains, with simple gold bands costing under £50 for a pair.
 Instead of splashing out on a new engagement ring, why not propose with a family heirloom, which can be adjusted very cheaply.

-Transport - Getting to the church on time doesn’t have to cost the Earth.
+Getting to the church on time doesn’t have to cost the Earth.
 Relatives and friends might be able to provide a flash car for the day.

 Town or village halls and church halls can be hired out very cheaply, though you’ll have to check whether you need a separate licence to serve alcohol.
 Many local pubs offer a room for free hire.
 Sometimes you can hire a DJ from these pubs, but for an even cheaper form of entertainment you could also consider karaoke.

-Food - Do your own catering rather than hiring a professional company.
+Do your own catering rather than hiring a professional company.
 Prepare a self-service finger buffet instead of a four-course meal, and ask at the local catering college to see if they can provide waiters.

-Wine - Buying wine wholesale can save you a lot of money.
+Buying wine wholesale can save you a lot of money.
 Have a look in stores such as Bottoms Up, which often offer "sale or return" deals.

-Insurance - Once you’ve worked out how much money you’re going to spend, it’s a good idea to take out wedding insurance to prevent anything from spoiling your big day.
+Once you’ve worked out how much money you’re going to spend, it’s a good idea to take out wedding insurance to prevent anything from spoiling your big day.
 For as little as £47 you can have the whole day covered.

-Of course, you can always include items such as a weekend break on your wedding list.
+Of course, you can always include items such as a weekend break on your wedding gift list.
 And make sure to set aside a small amount of money to cover ‘unforeseen’ expenses.
 That way, the happiest day of your life doesn’t have to be the most expensive.